 By doing this, the masternode operator will not try to cheat because they have a stake in running the masternode properly.
 However, if the masternode operator performs some kind of scam, they will be penalized with a devaluation of their own holdings.

-In order to set up a masternode, you’ll need the following things:
+To make a masternode setup, you’ll need the following things:

 - First, you’ll need to lock up a minimum required amount of units of the particular cryptocurrency.
 One of the most popular masternode coins in the cryptocurrency market is DASH.
 For example, for a DASH Masternode you need a minimum of 1,000 DASH coins, while for PIVX Masternode you need 10,000 PIVX coins.
 As you can see, the minimum required amount of units varies from cryptocurrency to cryptocurrency.